Menu

 • Italy is the world’s largest wine producer.

-• There are 21 letters in the standard Italian alphabet, missing J, K, W, X, and Y.
+• The standard Italian alphabet has 21 letters, but it is missing J, K, W, X, and Y.

 • Vatican City is the smallest country in the world.
 You can mail a letter within Vatican City as it has its own postmark.